AnotherKamila/kamila.is/teaching/how-routers-work/index.md

 table arp {
     key = {
-        metadata.next_hop: exact;       // next_hop is the host we found in the routing step; we want to send to that metadata.out_interface: exact;  // actually next_hop should be unique, so this can be removed if low on table memory }
+        metadata.next_hop: exact;       // next_hop is the host we found in the routing step; we want to send to that metadata.out_interface: exact;  // conceptually this belongs here, but actually next_hop should be unique }
     actions = {
         set_dst_mac;                    // set_dst_mac(mac)